-- Forgery or unauthorized alteration of any document or account belonging to the district. - Forgery or unauthorized alteration of a check, bank draft, or any other financial document. - □ Misappropriation of funds, securities, supplies, or other assets. - □ Impropriety in the handling of money or reporting of financial transactions. - □ Profiteering because of "insider" information of district information or activities. - Disclosing confidential and/or proprietary information to outside parties. - Accepting or seeking anything of material value, other than items used in the normal course of advertising, from contractors, vendors, or persons providing services to the district.
+Forgery or unauthorized alteration of any document or account belonging to the district.
+Forgery or unauthorized alteration of a check, bank draft, or any other financial document.
+Misappropriation of funds, securities, supplies, or other assets.
+Impropriety in the handling of money or reporting of financial transactions.
+Profiteering because of "insider" information of district information or activities.
+Disclosing confidential and/or proprietary information to outside parties.
+Accepting or seeking anything of material value, other than items used in the normal course of advertising, from contractors, vendors, or persons providing services to the district.
 Destroying, removing, or inappropriately using district records, furniture, fixtures, or equipment.

-- Failing to provide financial records to authorized state or local entities. - □ Failure to cooperate fully with any financial auditors, investigators or law enforcement. - Any other dishonest or fraudulent act involving district monies or resources. - Acting for purposes of personal financial gain, rather than in the best interest of the district. - Providing false, inaccurate or misleading financial information to district administrators or the board of directors.
+Failing to provide financial records to authorized state or local entities.
+Failure to cooperate fully with any financial auditors, investigators or law enforcement.
+Any other dishonest or fraudulent act involving district monies or resources.
+Acting for purposes of personal financial gain, rather than in the best interest of the district.

+or the board of directors.